lordkilgore/OH22-prjt/README.md

 # OH22-prjt

-IDEA: App that utilizes computer vision to identify user-inputted objects, and recommend ways to upcycle them.
+IDEA: App that utilizes computer vision to identify user-inputted objects, and recommend ways to upcycle and recycle them.

 - How can we incentivize sustainable habits?